Visiting The Epidaurus Theater In Greece!

 This theatre is by far the best-preserved theatre in Greece and has magnificent acoustics.
 The first row was reserved for dignitaries; their seats have backs, making them into regular chairs.
 The complex had two entrances; the western has been restored to give an impression of the original theatre.
 The skènè (stage) in its oldest phase had been a simple tent, but was later made of wood.
 Nowadays, during performances, a new stage building is erected on the site.

-The magnificently built venue is dedicated to ancient Greek drama, hosting tragedies and comedies performed by Greek and international theatre groups alike, with English subtitles for international visitors.
-Capacity: 14,000
+The magnificently built venue is dedicated to ancient Greek drama, hosting tragedies and comedies performed by Greek and international theatre groups alike,

-The theatre also hosts part of the important “Athens and Epidaurus festival”, which is usually staged in the summer, bringing ancient and modern plays, musical performances etc.
+which is usually staged in the summer, bringing ancient and modern plays, musical performances etc.

 Asclepius (or Asklepios)